barrucadu/govuk-rota-generators/docs/govuk_2ndline.md

 -----------

 1. [Standard rota constraints](rota.md#standard-constraints)
-2. In every week:
-   1. **Primary** must:
-      1. be able to do in-hours support
-      2. have been on in-hours support at least `times_inhours_for_primary` times (not including earlier instances in this rota)
-   2. **Secondary** must:
-      1. be able to do in-hours support
-      2. have shadowed at least `times_shadow_for_secondary` times (not including earlier instances in this rota)
-   3. **Shadow** must:
-      1. be able to do in-hours support
-      2. have shadowed at most `max_times_shadow` times before (not including earlier instances in this rota)
-   4. **Primary oncall** must be able to do out-of-hours support
-   5. **Secondary oncall** must:
-      1. be able to do out-of-hours support
-      2. have done out-of-hours support at least `times_oncall_for_secondary` times (not including earlier instances in this rota)
-3. A person must:
+2. A person must:
+   1. not be assigned a role they can't take
-   1. not be assigned roles in two adjacent weeks
+   2. not be assigned roles in two adjacent weeks
-   2. not be assigned more than `max-in-hours-shifts` in-hours roles in total
+   3. not be assigned more than `max-in-hours-shifts` in-hours roles in total
-   3. not be assigned more than `max-on-call-shifts` out-of-hours roles in total
+   4. not be assigned more than `max-on-call-shifts` out-of-hours roles in total
-   4. not be on in-hours support in the same week that someone else from their team is also on in-hours support
+   5. not be on in-hours support in the same week that someone else from their team is also on in-hours support
-   5. not be on in-hours support in the week after someone else from their team is also on in-hours support
+   6. not be on in-hours support in the week after someone else from their team is also on in-hours support

 Objectives
 ----------

 1. *Maximise* the number of people with assignments.
-2. *Maximise* the number of weeks where **secondary** has been on in-hours support fewer than `times_inhours_for_primary` times.
-3. *Maximise* the number of weeks where **primary oncall** has been on out-of-hours support fewer than `times_oncall_for_secondary` times.
-4. *Maximise* the number of weeks with a **shadow**.
+2. *Maximise* the number of weeks with a **shadow**.

 *Commentary:*